Defiance (video game): Plot

+The two eventually locate and rescue Von Bach hiding in a storage locker from the EMC mutants in an underground bunker.
+Grant contacts the group by radio and instructs them to take Von Bach to the local "Lawkeeper", John Cooper in Madera.
+Upon meeting with Cooper at his ranch, he reluctantly agrees to help search for the remaining component as a favor to Captain Grant.
+While searching for leads on the remaining component, Cooper's ranch comes under attack by Raiders, a hostile gang faction that seek to loot and pillage the bay area.
+Cooper and the Ark Hunter save Von Bach, and stop the Raiders from stealing the Matrix.
+However with raiders able to brazenly attack his ranch in broad daylight, Cooper decides to take the Ark Core to the compound of the liaison for the community of Paradise, and formerly of the Votanis Collective (VC), Ara Shondu.
+While conversing with Shondu, a local business merchant Varus Soleptor ease drops and tries to take advantage of the circumstances.
+Varus volunteers to provide information on the whereabouts of the Matrix in exchange for assistance with dealing with Raider attacks.

 Development

 Defiance had been in development since August 2008.
 It started as a collaborative effort between Trion and Syfy to make a video game that ran alongside a television series.
 The publisher has reportedly spent more than $70 million during development.

 The game's business model was changed from a paid game to a free-to play game on May 1, 2014 so as to introduce the game to a broader audience.
 Trion Worlds also added that they would consider the possibility of developing a port for PlayStation 4 and Xbox One once the consoles have a large player base.

 In October 2015, Syfy announced that the Defiance show would be discontinued after the end of its third season, but Trion Worlds would continue to support the game after the show's cancellation.
 On March 1, 2016, Trion announced the "Dark Metamorphosis" update for the game, which was publicized as Season Four of Defiance.